rsyncOSX/RsyncUI/README.md

 The following tools are used in development:

-- Xcode 13, the main tool and current versions of Swift and SwiftUI
+- Xcode (the main tool)
 - make to compile new versions in terminal
-- [create-dmg](https://github.com/sindresorhus/create-dmg) to create new dmg for release
+- [create-dmg](https://github.com/sindresorhus/create-dmg) to create new releases
 - [SwiftLint](https://github.com/realm/SwiftLint) to enforce Swift style and conventions
 - [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) for reformatting Swift code
-- [GitHub Desktop](https://desktop.github.com/) for git and GitHub

-All the above tools, except Xcode and GitHub Desktop are installed by using [Homebrew](https://brew.sh/).
+All the above, except Xcode are installed by using [Homebrew](https://brew.sh/).

 ## Signing and notarizing